John Birch (missionary)

 John Morrison Birch (May 28, 1918 – August 25, 1945) was a United States Army Air Forces military intelligence captain, OSS field agent in China during World War II, as well as former Baptist minister and missionary.
 He was killed in a confrontation with Chinese Communist soldiers during an assignment he was ordered on by the OSS, ten days after the war ended.
 Birch was posthumously awarded the Army Distinguished Service Medal.

-The John Birch Society (JBS), an American right-wing political advocacy group, was named in his memory by Robert H. W. Welch Jr. in 1958.
+The John Birch Society (JBS), an American right-wing political advocacy group, was named in his memory by Robert W. Welch Jr. in 1958.
 Welch considered Birch to be a martyr and the first casualty of the Cold War.
 Birch's parents joined the JBS as honorary life members.

 Early life

 Birch was born to Presbyterian missionaries in Landour, a hill station in the Himalayas now in the northern India state of Uttarakhand, at the time in the United Provinces of Agra and Oudh.
 His parents, Ethel (Ellis) and George S. Birch who were college graduates, were on a three-year period missionary service in the country, working under Sam Higginbottom.
 In 1920, when he was two, the family left India and returned to the United States due to his father having malaria.
 John Birch was the oldest of seven children.

 In the U.S., his parents left the Presbyterian Church, and Birch was raised and baptized in the Fundamental Baptist tradition.
 He lived in Vineland, New Jersey and Crystal Springs and Macon, Georgia.
 He graduated from Gore High School at the head of his class in Chattooga County, Georgia.
 Afterwards, he enrolled at Georgia Baptist–affiliated Mercer University in Macon.
 "He was always an angry young man, always a zealot", said a classmate many years later, saying that Birch "felt he was called to defend the faith, and he alone knew what it was."
 In his senior year, he joined a group of students who opposed liberal tendencies at the university.
 They brought charges of "heresy" against some professors, such as holding the theory of evolution, and the university held a day-long hearing in the chapel.
 Defenders of the professors posted a sign on the door: "Do Not Enter: Spanish Inquisition in Progress".
 The charges were dismissed, but the incident made Birch and the group unpopular on campus, and he later regretted the "teacher episode."
 He graduated in 1939 magna cum laude with the highest grade point average in his class.